Getting there and away

 (c) Write down the address, exact name and phone number of your hotel before you get into the cab.
 If the driver tells you it's closed or full, insist on confirming that for yourself, and be sure to check the address when checking the hotel.
 Be assertive.

-(d) In any case, a taxi from the airport to town should not be more than 250,000 dong per car (not per person!).
+(d) In any case, a taxi from the airport to town should not be more than 380,000 VND per car (not per person).

 (e) If you suspect you're being given a bum steer, don't get angry.
 Just keep insisting on being taken where you want to go, and simply refuse to pay more than the agreed-upon price.
-The scammers rely on tourists being too polite, and too exhausted to put up a fight, but ultimately, it's they who must back down, not you.
+The scammers rely on tourists being too polite, and too exhausted to put up a fight.

 (f) Finally, almost everyone gets ripped off a little bit when they first arrive in Hanoi.
 Budget for it, and don't take it personally if it happens to you!